A Template App Won't Survive Your Fort Worth Hangar Floor or Permian Field Crew

 Exactly what you get

 You get an app a technician trusts in a dead-signal hangar or on a Permian lease road.
 Scan a serial, log a measurement, shoot a defect photo, all offline, all synced intact when wifi returns, all written into your real systems.
-Tie it to your ERP and inventory management, surface the data in business intelligence dashboards, and route service jobs through field service management.
+Tie it to your ERP and inventory management, surface the data in business intelligence (BI) dashboards, and route service jobs through field service management.

 How to choose a developer in Fort Worth